 There are four principles to Aquascaping.
 If you make yourself familiar with these four principles, and apply them to your tanks, you’ll quickly begin to see those ideas in your head turn into aquascapes that attract attention (we recommend these aquascape tools).

+Our guide will fine-tune your Aquascape Addition into effortless art.
 Let’s start with the most important principle first: the Rule of Thirds.
 (Don’t skip this; it’s important so you know how to set up an aquascape.)

 The Rule of Thirds: Aquascape Design Layout